Florida State Road 865: History

-The construction of Six Mile Cypress Parkway was the final link in the entire route, which opened around 1978 to provide improved access from the area to Interstate 75 (which opened in 1979).
-With the completion of Six Mile Cypress, Gladiolus Drive was realigned to the north at the intersection with US 41.
+The construction of Six Mile Cypress Parkway was the final link in the entire route, which opened in 1983.
+With the completion of Six Mile Cypress, Gladiolus Drive was realigned to the north at the intersection with US 41 (Old Gladiolus is the original alignment).
 The SR 865 designation then continued along Six Mile Cypress, which ran east along a former railroad spur, then turned north along the Six Mile Cypress Slough to connect with Ortiz Avenue (which existed previously as State Road 80B).
+This brought SR 865 to its historic northern terminus.
+Six Mile Cypress was widened to four lanes from Daniels Parkway (CR 876) to US 41 in 1991.
+In 2000, Six Mile Cypress was renamed Ben C. Pratt Six Mile Cypress Parkway in honor of former Lee County public works director Ben Pratt.

 The entire route from Bonita Springs to Tice would only be designated SR 865 for a short time before the state relinquished portions to the county.

+The northernmost 0.2 mi of San Carlos Boulevard (in Iona) was annexed to SR 867 when McGregor Boulevard was realigned slightly south in the 1983 (Old McGregor Boulevard is the original alignment).
+In 1994, Gladiolus Drive was realigned onto a new four-lane road west of Pine Ridge Road to intersect with San Carlos Boulevard at the realigned McGregor Boulevard.
+The original alignment of Gladiolus Drive is now Paul Schultz Way.
+Further improvements were made to Gladiolus Drive in 1996, when it was widened to six lanes from US 41 (Tamiami Trail) to Summerlin Road (CR 869), and to four lanes from there to Winkler Road.
+The rest of Gladiolus Drive was widened to a multi-lane road in 2009.